KasselHand/Lookalike/README.md

             expect a ring to sit atop a table.

     2.)
 File Naming Convention--"L-##-[Name of Part]-#X"

     a.)
 The first character, "L," is a letter.
 This letter will be either "M" for Mechanism or "S" for Shell.
             i.)
 Shell is printed out of gray and is a structural part. ii.)
 Mechanism is any movable part that is integral to the actuation. b.)
 The two-digit segment next to this letter identifies the part. c.)
 The "Name of Part" is the colloquial term for the part in question-- it's easier to identify if you need a new ring finger than a replacement "M-03."
     d.) "#X" is how many copies are needed.

-    3.)
-Helpful Links